If your computer is running the Windows operating system, chances are that you’re familiar with the term “malware.”

 I highly recommend Malwarebytes.
 It’s my weapon of choice for battling against malicious software.
 Malwarebytes is constantly updating its protection system and therefore offers a very good chance of defeating any malicious threats.

 As for the best antivirus software, I have already released an in-depth post in the past about the best antivirus software tools at the moment.
-I highly recommend Kaspersky as my top choice for the best all-round, real-time and on-demand antivirus.
+I highly recommend ESET Internet Security as my top choice for the best all-around, real-time, and on-demand antivirus.

 Once you follow all of the steps in this guide, your computer should be free of malware and running well.
 Happy computing!